alireza-mh/react-datepicker-cy/README.md

 * [moment-jalaali](https://github.com/jalaali/moment-jalaali) - A Jalaali (Jalali, Persian, Khorshidi, Shamsi) calendar system plugin for moment.js.

 ## Thanks
-Special thanks to [@mohebifar](https://github.com/mohebifar) for his open-source project which this component is based on.
+Special thanks to [@mohebifar](https://github.com/mohebifar) and [@mberneti](https://github.com/mberneti)  for his open-source project which this component is based on.

 ## Contributing
 Contributions are **welcome** and will be fully **credited**.